Why illustrate an article about how to stop someone from snoring with a picture of Charles Atlas?

 The thing that hangs down from the roof of the throat that you see at the back of the mouth is called a uvula.
 Some people have a larger-than-normal one.
 Sometimes their tonsils can be too large too.
 Or they can be suffering the effects of a broken nose or be congested.

 Anti-snoring exercises aren’t going to help everyone.
-If performed, they could help a lot of people.
-Some people are going to end up needing surgery or have to wear an anti-snoring contraption.
-If the person has extended pauses in their breathing when sleeping they should see a doctor.
+One actually has to exercise if the exercise is going to help.
+Some people might end up needing to have surgery.
+Others can use a device.
+If the person has extended pauses in their breathing when sleeping that’s known as sleep apnea and they should benefit.

 The good thing is that if they do work, there’s no equipment to maintain, nothing uncomfortable on the face, no embarrassment.
 Anti-snoring exercises are actually a lot of fun (at least I think so).
 You can do them anywhere, anytime.